 Use the proper equipment for towing a trailer and make sure it is properly attached to your vehicle.
-See your authorized dealer or a reliable trailer dealer if you require assistance.
+Contact your authorized dealer or a reliable trailer dealer as soon as possible if you require assistance.

 Hitches

 Do not use or install hitches that clamp onto the bumper or to the axle.
 Underbody hitches are acceptable if installed properly.